Saturday, 30 March 2019

-The Taming of the Shrew by William Shakespeare is booking until the 18th of February at the Royal Shakespeare Theatre, Stratford-upon-Avon; then touring to Newcastle, Milton Keynes, Nottingham, Richmond and Bath.
+The Taming of the Shrew by William Shakespeare is booking in repertory until the 31st of August at the Royal Shakespeare Theatre, Stratford-upon-Avon; then continuing on tour to Salford, Canterbury, Plymouth, Nottingham, Newcastle and Blackpool.